MUSTANG MOBILITY

 THE SOLUTION

 Model the campus as a graph where each building has multiple entrance nodes, each with its own accessibility metadata.
-Then compute routes using Dijkstra’s algorithm, selecting the most accessible entrance–exit combination at every step.
+Built in C++, Python, and JavaScript (HTML/CSS + Mapbox GL JS) with a Flask backend, routes are computed using Dijkstra's algorithm, selecting the most accessible entrance–exit combination at every step.

 Users can: